ChenZhu-Xie/xczphysics_SilverBullet/CONFIG/Picker/Table.md

       })
     end

-    local sel = editor.filterBox("Jump to", items, "Select a table", "Page where Table @") if not sel then return end
+    local sel = editor.filterBox("Jump to", items, "Select a table", "Page @ Pos where the Table locates") if not sel then return end

     if not navigateToTable(sel.ref, sel.pos) then